fureys52-oss/Anki-Creator-v2.0.0/README.md

 Install: Run the installer.
 CRITICAL: On the first screen of the installer, you must check the box that says "Add Python to PATH".
 On macOS:
 Install Homebrew: If you don't have it, open the Terminal app and install the Homebrew package manager from brew.sh.
-Install Python: In your Terminal, run the command: brew install python3
+Install Python: In your Terminal, run the command: brew update && brew install python3

 1B.
 Install Anki & AnkiConnect (Universal)
 - Anki: Get the latest version from apps.ankiweb.net and install it.